 What is an order management system?

-Automate and accelerate the order fulfillment process
+Automated and accelerated order fulfillment

 What are the benefits of an order management system?